jrmusan/mediapipe_gesture_recognition/README.md

 pip install -r requirements.txt
 ```

 3. Download the MediaPipe gesture recognizer [.task file model here](https://ai.google.dev/edge/mediapipe/solutions/vision/gesture_recognizer/index#models) and place it into the root of the repository.
+This default model can recognize seven classes (i.e. 👍, 👎, ✌️, ☝️, ✊, 👋, 🤟) in one or two hands

 4. Run the demo: